-attitude variable The considered in terms of influencing a person's behaviors.
+The attitude variable considered in terms of influencing a person's behaviors.
 The results of this study showed that 80 or 77% of respondents had positive attitudes, while the other 23 or 33% of respondents had negative attitudes.
-The other factor contributing to people's behavioral changes, which was proven from the results of this study, was related to the implementation of norms/rules, which reached 100%, meaning that the government seemed to be disciplined in implementing the recently issued rules.
+The other factor contributing to people's behavioral changes, which was proven from the results of this study, was related to the implementation of norms/rules, which 100%. reached meaning government seemed to be disciplined in implementing the recently issued rules.
 People found outside their homes who did not obey the rules would be sanctioned.